kperv/review_classification/README.md

 1. Check requirements.txt
 2. Download data from https://www.kaggle.com/zynicide/wine-reviews.
 Other data source can be used, if provided in a Pandas dataframe with columns "description" for texts and "country" for labels.
 3. Run analysis.ipynb to see if it loads correctly and get handy dataset info.
-4. Get you GPU ready, the model is a little on a heavy side.
+4. Get you GPU ready, the model is a little bit on a heavy side.
 CPU is not advisable.
 M1 takes more than an hour to train.
 5. Run model.py to train the model.
 6. If you have target data to get prediction, put it in reviews_for_print in main().
 Otherwise random texts from the dataset will be used for it.